XvisionAS/fieldtwin-open-libraries/graph-resolver/README.md

 * `Manifold #3 -> Oil production #4 -> Manifold #1 -> Oil production #3 -> Template 2 slot #1`
 * `Manifold #3 -> Oil production #4 -> Manifold #1 -> Oil production #1 -> Manifold #2 -> Oil production #2 -> Template 2 slot #1`

-## Notes

-* The connection _category_ (rather than _type_) determines whether the next connection is followed
-  * This allows one route to contain for example - Oil Jumper, Oil Production, Oil Export - since these 3 different types have the same category
-* The direction of connections is ignored, they may be followed in either direction
-* Pigging loops are not followed

 ## Usage

 ```js